-Not all of that space is ours, we only need about a third and the rest is divided up between a coffee roaster (Spur), an apron company (Union Stitch), a tequila rep (Suerte), another leather brand (Animal Handmade), a blogger (Heddels), a tailor, and a pair of architects.
+Not all of that space is ours.
+We only need about a third and the rest is divided up between a coffee roaster, an apron company, a leather bag maker, a blogger, a pattern maker, and a pair of architects.

 We’re in the front of the building, and the first thing you see when you come in are the large cutting tables next to the windows.
 This is Cutting Corner, where we roll out and cut fabric for whatever we’re making.
 Garrisons, Backpacks, Dopp Kits, and Aprons—everything has a pattern.